atinm/spotify-filter/README.md

 # TBD

 Replacing explicit songs with Radio Edits (this is blocked on Spotify not exposing the play queue for editing).
 A workaround that copies a playlist, replaces explicit songs with radio edits if available can be done for when playing from playlists, but that isn't a complete solution.

+# Support

+None.
+I subscribed to Google Play Music.
+It provides this functionality already, has better search capabilities (Podcasts search anyone?) and allows me to upload music to the cloud to listen on any supported device including Sonos.